 FISH & WILDLIFE MANAGEMENT

-Urban Deer Management: Fawn Survival & Deer Population in Cantonment Area
+White-tailed Deer Fawn Survival, Movements & Population in Cantonment Area

-In 2015, 18 fawns were captured, radio-collared, and tracked over time to gather information on their movements and whether they survived and/or determined what caused their death.
-By spring 2016, 9 of the 18 deer were still alive with their radio collars intact; only 4 fawns were killed by predators, 1 was hit by a car, 2 were killed during the hunting season, and 2 radio collars wore off during the winter).
-However, of the 18 fawns, only 4 were captured when they were younger than 5-days-old which is when the highest mortality occurs and may not have given a complete picture of deer survivorship.
+In 2015, 18 fawns were found, captured, radio-collared, and tracked over time to gather information on their movements and whether they survived and/or determined what caused their death.
+By spring 2016, 9 of the 18 deer were still alive with their radio collars intact; only 4 fawns were killed by predators, 1 was hit by a car, 2 were killed during the hunting season, and 2 radio collars fell off during the winter).
+However, of the 18 fawns, only 4 were captured when they were younger than 5-days-old which is when mortality is most likely to occur.
+To overcome that problem, Cornell biologists captured female deer in February-April 2016 and they were outfitted with ear tags, a radio collar, and vaginally-implanted transmitters (VIT) which emit a signal when a fawn is born and researchers then have a more targeted search area looking for a newborn fawn.
+This method was much more successful and in 2016, with a combination of VIT tags and systematically searching for fawns, 43 fawns were captured and radio-collared.

 Bats & White-Nose Syndrome